skrub-data/skrub/CONTRIBUTING.rst

 Setting up the environment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-For this process, please refer to the [installation process](https://skrub-data.org/stable/install.html#advanced-usage-for-contributors), section *Advanced usage, for contributors*.
+For this process, please refer to the `installation process <https://skrub-data.org/stable/install.html#advanced-usage-for-contributors>`__, section *Advanced usage, for contributors*.

 Implementation